alonisser/introduction-rabbitmq/presentation.md

 # Event driven: real world example

-Lets say we are building a financial application and Our main financial service handles a deposit So we following processing the deposit we emit the event
+Lets say we are building a financial application and Our main financial service handles a deposit So following the processing of the deposit we would emit this event.

 ```python